 Faculty Share Their Experiences with TEI

 The Teaching Effective Initiative (TEI) is a voluntary professional development program that provides recognition to instructors invested in growing their teaching practice.
-The TEI provides a structure to engage in developing teaching effectiveness through implementation, self-reflection, and growth, grounded in the evidence-based teaching practices of the CSU Teaching Effectiveness Framework (TEF).
+The TEI Program provides a structure to engage in developing teaching effectiveness through implementation, self-reflection, and growth, grounded in the evidence-based teaching practices of the CSU Teaching Effectiveness Framework (TEF).
 Participants can earn a Certificate of Achievement in each of the seven domains of the TEF upon completion of professional development experiences, integration and completion of a reflection equivalent to ten domain experience units (DEUs) as outlined in Domain Experience Units (DEUs) Equivalents by Professional Development Experience.
 Instructors can take either a “depth” approach and focus on earning only one domain at a time, or choose a “breadth” approach and engage in a variety of domain experiences.
-At this time, we are not able to offer the TEI for graduate teaching assistants or graduate students; we encourage all graduate students at CSU to participate in the Graduate Teaching Certificate program.
+At this time, we are not able to offer the TEI for graduate teaching assistants or graduate students; we encourage all graduate students at CSU to participate in the Graduate Student Teaching Certificate of Completion Program.

-Getting Started in the Teaching Effectiveness Initiative
+- Teaching Effectiveness Initiative Dashboard

 Step 1

-Attend a professional development experience.
 For ideas, review the TEI Pre-Approved Professional Development list and sample experiences to earn a TEI domain certificate of achievement list.

 Step 2